wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/README.md

 ![Azure Portal: Storage File Upload](img/azure-portal-storage-fileupload.png)

-… and then list the content of the mounted file share on the DCOS master node:
+… and then list the content of the mounted file share on the DC/OS master node:

     azureuser@dcos-master-415F65E0-0:~$ ls -al /mnt/jenkins
     total 1